Acid-Base Reactions

 o Balance the charge by adding e-

-3. Multiply each half-reaction by an integer such that the number of e- lost in one equals the number gained in the other
+that the number of e- lost in one equals the number gained in the other

 4. Combine the half-reactions and cancel